-More surveyed online MSMEs reported that they were self-taught or learned how to use digital tools from friends or family than
+More surveyed online MSMEs reported that they were self-taught or learned how to use digital tools from friends or family than offline MSMEs

-A significantly higher percentage of online MSMEs reported that they were self-taught on how to use digital tools than offline MSMEs.
-XXXVII For example, 78 percent of online MSMEs reported that they were self-taught on how to use digital tools, compared to 44 percent of offline MSMEs.
-In addition, the second most frequently selected answer option by online and offline MSMEs about how they learned to use digital tools was from their friends or family.
-More specifically, 47 percent of online MSMEs reported that they learned how to use digital tools from their friends or family, compared to 36 percent of offline MSMEs. xxxviii Furthermore, these results showed that the large percentage-point difference between how online and offline MSMEs learned how to use digital tools suggests that online MSMEs had higher levels of digital tool knowledge and familiarity than offline MSMEs.
-Policymakers and other development sector stakeholders could therefore build on this base of knowledge and leverage online MSMEs digital capabilities to enhance the skills of other independent learners interested in digital tools.
+A significantly higher percentage of surveyed online MSMEs reported that they were self-taught on how to use digital tools than surveyed offline MSMEs.^{xxxxiii} For example, 78 percent of surveyed online MSMEs reported that they were self-taught on how to use digital tools, compared to 44 percent of surveyed offline MSMEs.
+In addition, the second most frequently selected answer option by surveyed online and offline MSMEs about how they learned to use digital tools was from their friends or family.
+More specifically, 47 percent of surveyed online MSMEs reported that the large percentage-point difference between how surveyed online and offline MSMEs learned how to use digital tools suggests that surveyed online MSMEs.
+Policymakers and other development sector stakeholders could therefore build on this base of knowledge and leverage surveyed online MSMEs digital tools.

-Difference between online and offline users who reported being self-taught on how to use digital tools is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
+xxxviii Difference between online and offline users who reported being self-taught on how to use digital tools is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.